-A new, purpose-built, 1,100m2 single storey building sited on Decks Reserve between the iSite and the Japanese Gardens.
+A new, purpose-built, 1,100m2 single-storey library is being constructed on Decks Reserve between the iSite and the Japanese Gardens.

 Coman Construction and Jerram Tocker Barron architects have been appointed to carry out the design and construction of Motueka’s new $5 million library.
 Construction will take a year beginning in September 2020.
 The new library will open in early 2022.

 The design was chosen for its sustainability features, accessible design principles and opportunities to reflect and celebrate the rich culture and heritage of Motueka.